mauromago/ds18b20med/README.md

 delay in millisecond after the two discarded sensor read in cycle

 -lettTodo ;
 the number of reading to do for calculare de median value.
 The two higher value and the two lower value are removed from values used for median.
-Two discarde read are not included in this value
+Two discarded read are not included in this value